 - If the upgrade package requires preparation, it is recommended to wait for the preparation process to finish.
 This will minimize the system's downtime when performing the actual upgrade. - Before updating the system it is advised to run a preliminary check to ensure that the current system configuration can be successfully upgraded to the new version. - If the storage usage on the system being updated exceeds 85%, contact Fudo PAM technical support before proceeding with upgrading the system. - During the system update, all current users' connections will be terminated.
 Use the Deny new connections option in the Sessions section of the system settings menu to limit the number of active connections before performing system upgrade. - After running system update, Fudo PAM will restart automatically.
 Connect the USB flash drive containing the encryption key to the USB port before proceeding or have the passphrase ready in case of virtual machine instance.
 Note that entering incorrect passphrase will restart the machine in previous revision. - In case of cluster configuration, upgrade slave node first and after successful upgrade, move onto upgrading the master node. - 1.
 Select Settings > System. - 2.
 Select the Upgrade tab. - 3.
 Click Upload. - 4.
 Browse the file system to find and upload the update image file (.upg). - 5.
-If the upgrade requires initial preparation, click Prepare upgrade.
+Optionally, click Run check to verify if the current configuration and data model objects are compatible with the new system revision.